patrick-5546/dotfiles/README.md

 # dotfiles

 My cross-platform, cross-shell configuration files and installation scripts managed using [chezmoi](https://www.chezmoi.io/):
-- Personal Laptop: dual boot Windows 11 and Fedora 36
+- Zsh on Windows 11 WSL 2 Ubuntu 22.04
-    - Zsh on Windows 11 WSL 2 Ubuntu
+- Zsh on Ubuntu 22.04
 - Zsh on Fedora 36
 - Powershell 7 on Windows 11

 ## Installation
 ### Zsh on Linux